nniroshan/eat-elector-api/README.md

 Endpoints provided by the API:

-- `POST /restaurant`: Add new restaurant.
+- `POST /restaurants`: Add new restaurant.
-- `GET /restaurant/random`: Select random restaurant.
+- `GET /restaurants/random`: Select random restaurant.
+- `DELETE /restaurants`: Delete all restaurants.

 ## Testing
 The Eat-Elector-API includes unit tests to ensure the correctness of its functionality.
 Mockito is used for mocking